 Surgery is carried out as a Day Case.
-It is usually performed under a General Anaesthetic (you are asleep), although it is possible to do under local anaesthetic (foot is numb).
-Surgery involves removing the remaining surfaces of the joint, placing the bone ends together and then fixing them with metal work (wires, screws, staples or plates).
-The bones take about six weeks to knit together.
-The metal work is left in place.
-The joint will be completely stiff afterwards, but will still bend at the end joint of your toe.
+It is usually performed under a General Anaesthetic (you are asleep), although it is possible to do it under local anaesthetic (foot is numb).
+Cheilectomy surgery involves removing extra bone that has formed around the joint.